V-Squared/V-Squared.github.io/plan/system/solving-problems.md

 title: Solving Agile on GitHub Problems
 subtitle: List of Problems of managing Agile Development and Production on GitHub to be cured by V²Plan System
 abstract: >
    After switching to *Agile Development* on *GitHub* we were still left wanting.
-Although we cured a lot of problems ailing us, some of the old problems were not eradicated yet by using GitHub alone and even some new problems emerged.<br>
+Although we cured a lot of problems ailing us, some of the old problems were not eradicated yet by using GitHub alone and even some new problems emerged.<br>&nbsp;&nbsp;&nbsp;
    This is our list of remaining problems and how V²Plan did already or is expected to cure them.
 This document is one of the guides for our V²Plan development.
 If you are evaluating V²Plan you can compare your problems with our list of Problems prior to V²Plan introduction.
 If you find similarities to your problems, chances are V²Plan is your solution too.
 As always you can ask questions, report bugs or request features with the orange V²Flow button.
 issueNo: 64
 contents: